justinmahar/react-social-media-embed/README.md

 This component uses the [`react-twitter-embed`](https://www.npmjs.com/package/react-twitter-embed) package to embed content.
 You can specify props for the internal [`TwitterTweetEmbed`](https://github.com/saurabhnemade/react-twitter-embed#usage) component via the `twitterTweetEmbedProps` prop.

-For more options, read the [full documentation for TwitterEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-twitterembed--main-example).
+For a live example and more options, read the [full documentation for TwitterEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-twitterembed--main-example).

 ### YouTube